Afleveringen

 He also assured podcast hosts Liam Del Carme and Brenden Nel that there is life in Springbok rugby after Rassie Erasmus. -

-Having last week failed in their bid, South African Rugby Union president Mark Alexander has reiterated the need to find an equity partner on the 'To The Last Drop' podcast.
-He acknowledged time is of the essence as the local game needs an injection of cash but also equity partners that can help grow and sustain the game.
+Having failed in their bid last week, South African Rugby Union president Mark Alexander has reiterated the need to find an equity partner.
+Speaking on the 'To The Last Drop' podcast, he acknowledged that time is of the essence as the local game needs an injection of cash but also equity partners that can help grow and sustain the game.

 Despite keen local interest, Alexander insists SA Rugby needs an equity partner with the expertise to monetise and build the Springbok brand globally. -